 - an unusual or allergic reaction to lamivudine, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
 Use a specially marked spoon or container to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
+Take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
-Skipping doses may make the HIV virus resistant to this medicine and other medicines.
+Skipping doses may make the hepatitis B virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.